Sustainability Professionals Retreat 2019

 How to Attend?

 Retreat Dates: The retreat will last 3 full days from June 19-22, 2019.
 The program starts at 2 p.m. on the 19th and will end at 2 p.m. on the 22nd.
 All participants are asked to be present for the entire duration of the event.
-An optional hike and dinner will take place the afternoon of June 22.
+An optional hike will take place the afternoon of June 22.

 Location: University of Colorado Boulder Campus, C4C building